 The best keyboard for making beats is going to be a device that has drum pads as well as control parameters.
 You can read more about making beats at the link above where I break down my favorite products for beats.

-If you’re someone who doesn’t really play piano, a small controller would be a smart purchase seeing how the keys are smaller.
+If you’re someone who doesn’t really play the piano, a small controller would be a smart purchase seeing how the keys are smaller.
 Something many people refer to these instruments to is as a keyboard beat maker.
 This is because they are used by so many music producers to make beats.

 If you’re someone who is going off to college, it would also be a wise purchase.
 It is crazy how powerful, yet portable these are.
 Just in the last couple of years, the advancement has been pretty remarkable in the MIDI controller realm and the MPK mini and the Novation LaunchKey mini are two of the best purchases you can make.